maneesh87/DrawSVG/README.md

 Custom UIImageview which supports drawing and creation of SVG image files.
 Ideal for creating and storing signatures in SVG format.

 ## Getting Started
+Download and Drop SVGDrawingView.h and SVGDrawingView.m in your project.
 SVGDrawingView can be directly added as a view to storyboard or added as subview.

 ### Setup